Why Are There So Many Sinkholes Lately, And What Causes Them?

 Bimmah Sinkhole is a water-filled depression, structurally a sinkhole, in the limestone of eastern Muscat Governorate in the Sultanate of Oman.
 A lake of turquoise waters, it is 50 m by 70 m wide and approximately 20 m deep. . . . . . . . #lovingit #???????? #❤️ #a #daywellspent #muscat #muscatdiaries #oman #wonderful #placetobe #sinkhole #amazing #view #turquoise #water #beautiful #????

 Of the man-made conditions that help lead to sinkholes forming, or hastening the collapse of existing ones, digging and drilling are major factors.
-Leaking water/sewer pipes, injecting water into the ground are also significant aggravating factors that can lead to urban sinkholes, as are poorly designed and maintained storm drains.
+Leaking water/sewer pipes, injecting water into the ground, is also significant aggravating factors that can lead to urban sinkholes, as are poorly designed and maintained storm drains.
 The Department of Environmental Protection also cites vibrations caused by blasting, or the use of certain types of heavy equipment, as another factor.
 Then consideration must be given to actual structural loads on the overburden, ie; buildings or other forms of significant man-made weight in a concentrated area.

 SINKING FEELING: Aerial footage show at least 10 sinkholes that have opened up in one Ocala, Florida, neighborhood, forcing residents out of eight homes so far and with authorities trying to determine the cause. #ocala #florida #fl #sinkhole #residents #evacuation #investigation #aerial #worldnewstonight